Ren0k/Project-Atmospheric-Drag/README.md

 - **dragModifierList**
 Some parts like landing gears and parachutes have an additional drag modifier defining a specific state
 - **partVariants**
-Some parts like engines have different variants that correspond to different drag cubes
+Some parts like engines have different variants that correspond to different drag cubes.
+What partVariant is used, can be determined from the Craft file.
+A variable I use is called 'extensionState', and it defines what drag cube number is used.
+Turns out that the way drag cubes are ordered, depends on what module comes first in the part's config file.
+This should be automatically applied correctly by the script for all stock and dlc parts.

 ## Bypassing the User Interface  <a name="nogui"></a>